 The CRA provides an annual grant to help support Melbourne Main Street, a nonprofit organization dedicated to enhance our community identity and heritage, foster a center of activity and ensure economic stability for the heart of Melbourne through concentrated efforts of design, promotion, organization and economic revitalization.

 Businesses located in the Melbourne Downtown CRA may be permitted outdoor display and seating if they meet eligibility requirements.
-For more information, please contact staff and refer to the following resources:
+For more information, please contact the Community Development Department at 321-608-7500.

 - Resolution No. 1937 - Finding of necessity for expansion area